jordanwmck/Jordanwmck/README.md

 - Programming
 - Designing
 ### My favorite language is
-- Java 8
+- Java 8 (I like how powerful Java is)
 ### My least favorite langage is
-- Python 3
+- Python 3 (I find the syntax annoying)